brentpinkney/empfs/README.md

 ### Thanks

-Mostly everything I know about fuse and how to build a fuse filesystem was learnt from [Joseph J. Pfeiffer's "Writing a FUSE Filesystem: a tutorial"](http://www.cs.nmsu.edu/~pfeiffer/fuse-tutorial/)
+I would like to thanks Paul Jolly and his [blog entry about trying to implement variant symlinks using Go](http://blog.myitcv.org.uk/2014/03/18/using-process-namespaces-to-implement-variant-symlinks.html).
+This gave us the idea of using a FUSE filesystem to solve our problems.

+Secondly I would like to thank Joseph J. Pfeiffer for his ["Writing a FUSE Filesystem: a tutorial"](http://www.cs.nmsu.edu/~pfeiffer/fuse-tutorial/).
+Almost everything I now know about FUSE and implementing a FUSE filesystem came from this tutorial.